Monthly Tech-Tip from Tony Hansen SignUp

 -The more accurate the temperature of your oven the more repeatable the test will be.

 -Heat the specimens vertically standing in the kiln.
 Make setters if needed.
-Hold the temperature for half an hour.
+Hold the temperature for half an hour to make sure the heat penetrates.

--Make sure the ice water vessel is large enough and has lots of ice, the hot tiles can melt it faster than you think.
+-Make sure the ice water vessel is large enough and has lots of ice, the hot tiles can melt the ice faster than you think.

 -Agitate the water vigorously and continually as samples are dropped in, this assures that all specimens are equally subjected to close-to-freezing-temperature water on all sides.